 Lighthouse beach is a great place to spend your day and in the evening you will find many restaurants offering locally-caught seafood.
 You get to choose the fish you want and I managed to get a large red snapper for about £3.
 It is also located only about 15 minutes from Trivandrum airport which has daily flights all over India.

 If you think that independent travel in India is not for you, then there are great affordable group tours you can look at.
 The one that I would personally recommend is the 7 day beaches and backwaters tour, starting from £379 per person (I can book this for you).
-If you want to find out more about how to incorporate Kerala into your round the world trip, please get in touch with Mark.
+If you want to find out more about how to incorporate Kerala into your round the world trip, please get in touch.

 Here are some ideas for how to include India in a multi-stop ticket: